gsidhu/buzee-tauri/logbook.md

 - Add user prefs to database.

 ### Backend
-- Implement `frecency`.
-Sort search results by `frecency`.
-Maybe weave `last_opened` into the formula?
 - [x] Add search suggestions.
 - Handle large file parsing.
   - Make XLSX, CSV and PDF indexing better.
-  - Add PDF parsing on Windows.
+  - [x] Add PDF parsing on Windows.
   - Add image text parsing.
   - Set up separate child processes for parsing (1) regular documents (2) pdfs and images (3) xlsx and csv.
+  - Use state management for storing reference to child processes.
+Use single sync button on the front end.
 - Detect paths/files in OneDrive, Google Drive, Dropbox, etc. and ignore them.
 - Add graceful error handling using logger instead of panic.
 - Figure out how to pass types to tauri commands.
-- Let front end know when app is not in focus so that it can change CSS.
 - Add logging to a file + sentry/firebase events.
 - ?
 Add a tray icon and menubar window.
+- ?
+Implement `frecency`.
+Sort search results by `frecency`.
+Maybe weave `last_opened` into the formula?
 - Allow searching by `created_at`, `last_modified` or `last_opened`.
 - [x] Figure out how to add app menu and context menus.
 - [x] Add code for indexing file contents.